-They seem to have this undertone of being unfulfilled with their lives, sort of like the really insecure Nice Guy™ in its final and successful format — in that they don't view other people as individuals but as a means to an end.
-They lack original thought.
-And they tend to gravitate towards the unique with an intent to take from them.
+They seem to have underlying emotions of discontentment and greed.
+It's sort of like the really insecure Nice Guy™ in its final and successful format — in that they don't view people as individuals but as a means to an end.
+They lack original thought, and they like to control situations that allow them to take advantage of others without consequence.

 It's very predatory.

-And with my future goals in mind I came out of this experience thinking — that's not the kind of person I'd ever want to be.
+And with my future in mind I came out of this experience knowing that I'd never want that kind of life.

 Took the day off to close a deal on my new apartment.
 But I forgot to eat.